 A STA shall classify the received PPDU as an intra-BSS PPDU if at least one of the following conditions is true:

-The RXVECTOR parameter BSS_COLOR of the PPDU carrying the frame is [1022]the BSS color of the BSS of which the STA is a member or the BSS color of any TDLS links to which the STA belongs if the STA is an HE STA associated with a non-HE AP.
+The RXVECTOR parameter BSS_COLOR of the PPDU carrying the frame is [1022]not 0 and is the BSS color of the BSS of which the STA is a member or the BSS color of any TDLS links to which the STA belongs if the STA is an HE STA associated with a non-HE AP.

 The PPDU is a VHT PPDU with RXVECTOR parameter PARTIAL_AID equal to the BSSID[39:47] of the BSS in which the STA is associated or any of the other BSSs in the same multiple BSSID set or co-hosted BSSID set to which its BSS belongs and the RXVECTOR parameter GROUP_ID equal to 0.